New therapies under development to benefit neurological conditions

 This will enable assessment of the ASO effect on human brain cells before the ASOs are applied in patients and can shorten the time needed for the preclinical development.

-ASOs are short single-stranded chemically synthesised DNA molecules that can specifically bind to the Ribonucleic acid (RNA) as that carries the information for the generation of the protein of interest.
+ASOs are short single-stranded chemically synthesised DNA molecules that can specifically bind to the ribonucleic acid (RNA) as that carries the information for the generation of the protein of interest.

 By binding to the specific RNA molecules, ASOs can alter this information to counteract the effects of genetic variation in this gene that is causing the disease.